Legandjl/ig_clone/README.md

 # Notes

-This was quite a complicated project and the first real one I have made in React, and there are definitely things I would change within the code if I were to start over.
+This was quite a complicated project and my biggest one in React so far, and there are definitely things I would change within the code if I were to start over.
 However I am happy overall with how it turned out, and feel I learnt a lot by taking my time.

 I decided against implementing any further features (ie search or message functionality) as I have already spent more time than anticipated with this project, and I'm eager to move onto the next challenge.